Updated: January 1, 2022

 Moreover, I realized that durability doesn’t always come with a premium price.
 Most are just at mid-range, like Rusty Lopez, whose leather shoes I find to be really durable.

 2. Creating checklists and systems.

 Simply, I learned how to work hard AND work smart.
 Emphasis on “AND” because I realized that working smart means working hard first and then finding ways to do things faster.

 Working hard is crucial because it provides a fundamental understanding of how things should be done.
 After which, I create checklists and develop a system so I could be more efficient, or so I could easily outsource or delegate the tasks.

 Slowly, my simple spreadsheet transformed.
-From simple columns of income and expenses, I encoded formulas and other functions that gave me summaries, analysis, and predictions for my cashflow.
-I still use that spreadsheet today and it’s satisfying to see the history of my cashflow through the years.
+From simple columns of income and expenses, I encoded formulas and other functions that gave me summaries, analyses, and predictions for my cash flow.
+I still use that spreadsheet today and it’s satisfying to see the history of my cash flow through the years.

 Another example would be on paying my bills.
 I didn’t want to miss a due date, so at first, I’d pin the bill on our refrigerator door as a reminder.
 Additionally, I created alarms on my phone for the payment deadlines.

 After months of experimenting, what worked best for me was to have a checklist in my smartphone of all my regular expenses with their usual due dates — electricity, water, internet, mobile plan, credit cards, etc. Then, once a bill arrives, which I now get through email, I’d just immediately pay them online and then mark it on the checklist.
 Rinse and repeat every month.

 This way, I don’t have to remember due dates anymore.
 And based on their usual due dates, I can easily see which bills I have to follow up or manually check because sometimes, the electronic statements of account don’t arrive on time to my email.